In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Different cars might only accept specific plugs

-Higher initial retail cost compared to conventional cars
+Higher initial retail cost compared to conventional cars, and affordability issues

 Fewer options right now than conventional engine cars